-Visits to Langhorne's downtown increased by 52% during the reopening period to a total of 689 visits.
-This was 77% fewer than the 3,010 visits that occurred during the same period in 2019.
+Visits to East Lansdowne increased by 29% during the reopening period to a total of 509 visits, which was 75% fewer than the 2,051 visits that occurred during the same period in 2019.
 On average, visits increased by 62% for all downtowns, to approximately 700 visits, and by 91% for the least impacted downtowns, to approximately 1,700 visits.
 New Hope observed the greatest increase at 215%, with more than 2,800 visits during that time.

-10 LEAST IMPACTED DOWNTOWNS Trade Area Recovery (Drive Time in Minutes)
+10 LEAST IMPACTED DOWNTOWNS . . . . . . . . . . . . .
+Trade Area Recovery (Drive Time in Minutes)

-Langhorne's pre-pandemic trade area was a 26 minute drive time, which shrank by 19% during the shutdown to 21 minutes.
-During reopening, the trade area recovered by 4% to 22 minutes.
+East Lansdowne's pre-pandemic trade area was 28 minutes, which shrank by 25% during the shutdown to 21 minutes and did not recover during the reopening period.
 The average pre-pandemic trade area was 31 minutes, with a 23% reduction during the shutdown down to 24 minutes.
-The average recovery was 10% for all downtowns up to 27 minutes.
+The average recovery was 10% to 27 minutes.
 At 69 minutes, New Hope was the only downtown with a trade area that extended beyond an hour.
 It was also the only downtown to have a larger trade area during reopening (72 minutes) than it did prepandemic. %dvrpc SOURCE: BUXTON CO.